 g) keep personal information accurate and, where necessary, up-to-date;

 h) retain personal information only for as long as is necessary for legal or regulatory reasons or for legitimate organisational purposes;

 i) respect individuals’ rights in relation to their personal information, including their right of subject access;

 k) only transfer personal information outside the EEA in accordance with data protection legislation and where it can be adequately protected;

 l) only apply the various exemptions allowable by data protection legislation where applicable;

 The policy applies to all employees/staff, contractors, participants and programmes.
-Any breach of the Data Protection Act 1998 or this Policy will be dealt with under the Trust’s disciplinary policy and may also be a criminal offence, in which case the matter will be reported as soon as possible to the appropriate authorities.
+Any breach of data protection legislation or this Policy will be dealt with under the Trust’s disciplinary policy and may also be a criminal offence, in which case the matter will be reported as soon as possible to the appropriate authorities.
 Partners, other agencies and any third parties working with or for the Trust, and who have or may have access to personal information, will be expected to have read, understood and comply with this policy.
 No third party may access personal data held by the Trust without having first entered into a data confidentiality agreement which imposes on the third party obligations no less onerous than those to which the Trust is committed and which gives the Trust the right to audit compliance with the agreement.

 This policy statement is communicated to all persons working for or on behalf of the Trust who are expected to comply with this policy.